RafRomB/imml/docs/auto_tutorials/generate_missing_modalities.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 105-107
+GENERATED FROM PYTHON SOURCE LINES 108-110

 As shown in the table below, all cases have the same numbers of complete and incomplete samples overall.
-However, the number of observed samples in each modality varies with the missingness mechanism.
+However, the number of observed samples in each modality varies with the missingness pattern.

 ..
-GENERATED FROM PYTHON SOURCE LINES 107-110
+GENERATED FROM PYTHON SOURCE LINES 110-113

 .. code-block:: Python